20 Surprising Uses for Bananas (Besides Eating Them)

-Banana peels, like the fruit itself, are rich in potassium — an important nutrient for both you and your garden.
+Banana peels, like the fruit itself, are rich in potassium, an important nutrient for both you and your garden.
 Dry out banana peels on screens during the winter months.
 In early spring, grind them up in a food processor or blender and use it as a mulch to give new plants and seedlings a healthy start.
-Many cultivars of roses and other plants, like staghorn ferns, also benefit from the nutrients found in banana peels; simply cut up some peels and use them as plant food around your established plants.
+Many cultivars or roses and other plants, like staghorn ferns, also benefit from the nutrients found in banana peels; simply cut up some peels and use them as plant food around your established plants.
 Here are more tips for growing beautiful roses.

 Add to compost pile

-With their high content of potassium and phosphorus, whole bananas and peels are welcome additions to any compost pile — particularly in so-called compost tea recipes.
+With their high content of potassium and phosphorus, whole bananas and peels are welcome additions to any compost pile, particularly in so-called compost tea recipes.
 The fruit breaks down especially fast in hot temperatures.
-But don’t forget to remove any glued-on tags from the peels, and be sure to bury bananas deep within your pile — otherwise they may simply turn out to be a meal for a four-legged visitor).
+But don’t forget to remove any glued-on tags from the peels, and be sure to bury bananas deep within your pile (otherwise they may simply turn out to be a meal for a four-legged visitor).
 Try these simple steps to get started with composting.

 Attract butterflies and birds